abu-abraham/ActiveMQ-Connection-in-Java/README.md

 # ActiveMQ-Connection-using-JAVA

-My usual coding mainly involves searching in StackOverflow for quick solutions and easy understanding of things and then, building my solutions based on that or in some cases copying the same.
-When I started with this project on connecting KEPServer to Java and then to ActiveMQ (After making the necessary modifications), like all the other times, I searched online and I found very limited resources explaining each step I wanted.

 In this repository, there are all the required files which we need to receive data from KEPServer or any other OPC-UA protocol and then publish it to ActiveMQ using MQTT and JMS protocols.

 Subscription from OPC-UA can be implemented mostly by using the same examples provided in the [eclipse-milo project](https://github.com/eclipse/milo).
 Following it, we can quickly recive the subscribed values in the subscription-callback function.
 Now, to connect to ActiveMQ I referred to [eclipse-paho](https://www.eclipse.org/paho/).